cecat/WeatherStation/src/README.md

 open, and move the app to your Applications folder.
 * Windows: [Download via SparkFun](https://learn.sparkfun.com/tutorials/installing-arduino-ide#windows) and follow the directions at the download page.

-Once you have this app installed you're ready to move on to the instructions for the specific kit and variant you want to build.